The Five Worst Practices of Bad Injectors – 5 Bad Habits of a Dodgy Cosmetic Injectors

-Anti-Wrinkle injections have a manufacturer’s recommended dilution rate; but a bad injector might exceed this in order to attempt to cut product costs to offer a ‘cheaper injectables’ option.
+Anti-Wrinkle injections have a manufacturer’s recommended dilution rate, but a bad injector might exceed this in order to attempt to cut product costs to offer a ‘cheaper injectables’ option.
 Ask your Injection Clinician what dilution specs they are following (but do your research first) and ask what the BRAND of product is and where they purchased it from.
 This could save your life because, unfortunately, counterfeit products are rampant in the cosmetic injectables market (read the blog on the Medical Dangers of Fake Injectables).

-Ideally the filler solution used for your skin comes straight out of a fresh bottle, is not diluted, and the brand name is clearly visible on both the container and the jar.
+The questions to ask are what is the brand name and type of the injectable; what is the injectable being diluted with, why – and if it’s being over-diluted or diluted against recommendations, why does the injector believe it will be better for you than using it at full strength.
+Ideally, the filler solution used for your skin comes straight out of a fresh bottle, is not diluted, and the brand name is clearly visible on both the container and the jar.
 For wrinkle injections that must be mixed before injecting, the key is that they are diluted precisely and to manufacturer’s specifications (and not over-diluted).

 It is also helpful to ask how the filler or muscle-relaxing product was stored.
-A quality focused Clinic and top injecting team will follow protocols for safe storage at the product safety and effectiveness-tested temperatures.
+A quality-focused Clinic and top injecting team will follow protocols for safe storage at the product safety and effectiveness-tested temperatures.

-2. Not Using Quality Products
+Bad Habit #2.
+Not Using Quality Injectables Products

-The products used for your injectables should be high quality products and ones you can see the package of if you ask the doctor.
+The products used for your injectables should be high-quality products and ones you can see the package of if you ask the doctor.
 Prior to your appointment, spend about an hour personally researching the products that your injecting clinician might use.
 Whilst the Australian injecting clinicians cannot print the brand names of injectables in advertising, you should have a solid idea of the top brands used in Australia.
-Then you can ask the Clinician by phone – or in person – so you know what you’ll be getting.
+Then you can ask the Clinician by phone – or in-person – so you know what you’ll be getting.

 If you call the office and find out the names of the possible products that could be used in your situation, you can then do some online research.
-Save the photos onto your smart phone so you can compare them with the photo of the products your Injecting Clinician uses.
+Save the photos onto your smartphone so you can compare them with the photo of the products your Injecting Clinician uses.

 Use your discerning mind to notice the details.

 If you’re satisfied with the comparison, proceed to the second office visit.
-This step is an important step, as many fake injectors – ones posing as plastic surgeons – use fake injectables.
+This step is an important step, as many fake injectors – ones posing as fake doctors and nurses – use fake injectables.
 These fake products are obviously low quality, and may even be contaminated.

 Unfortunately, the number of women that are opting for the use of substandard injectable products is rising.
-Women and some men are not using their mind to discriminate wisely between those who are using high quality products and those that are not.
+Women and some men are not using their mind to discriminate wisely between those who are using high-quality products and those that are not.
 The results could be disastrous, causing pain, suffering and scarring.

-3. Injecting in a Non-Sterile Environment
+Bad Habit #3.
+Injecting in a Non-Sterile Environment

+Offering to meet you at an apartment, house, or hotel or even a hair or beauty salon is a bad injecting practice for several reasons.
 First of all, there’s no way that any of these locations can be considered sterile or sanitary.
 Thus, it increases the chances you’ll develop an infection from the injectables.
 Doctors are taught to never place their patients at risk so this practice is unacceptable.

 Don’t take a chance with your injectables!

-4. Injecting Incorrectly
+Bad Habit #4.
+Injecting Incorrectly

+Spend some time online watching doctor training videos for how they should do the injectable procedure.
 You’re not watching them for the purpose of doing them yourself, but simply for the confidence that results when you watch your highly qualified Injector do the procedure correctly.
 You will notice a big difference between injectors in how fast they rush the treatment, how dedicated they are to minimising bruising (usually by going slowly and not rushing although some people will bruise no matter what), and how much thought they give to the injecting strategy (including facial markings in advance of injecting).

+A potentially fatal flaw.
+Some people wrongly believe that they can watch a video and then do the procedure themselves.
 This is very dangerous thinking.
-First of all, how can you be so sure that the video is the complete training?
+First of all, how can you be so sure that the video is complete training?
 No training company is going to put their complete training on the internet for other companies to snatch their training and use the information without paying them for it.
 This would be a serious business blunder.